-13 Challenges may arise when you choose not to participate in holidays.
-For example, fellow employees may wonder why you do not engage in certain holiday activities where you work.
-What if you are offered a Christmas gift?
-Would it be wrong to accept it?
+^{13.} What challenges may arise when you do not participate in holidays?

 What if your marriage mate does not share your beliefs?
 How can you make sure that your children do not feel deprived because of not celebrating holidays?

 14 Good judgment is needed to discern how to handle each situation.
 If a holiday greeting is casually extended, you could simply thank the well-wisher.
 But suppose you are dealing with someone you see or work with regularly.
 In that case, you might choose to say more.
 In all cases, be tactful.
 The Bible advises: "Let your words always be gracious, seasoned with salt, so that you will know how you should answer each person."
 (Colossians 4:6) Be careful not to show disrespect for others.
 Instead, tactfully explain your position.
 Make clear that you are not against gift-giving and gatherings but prefer to participate in these activities at a different time.